cityofaustin/vision-zero/database/README.md

 For example, the `crashes` records are managed in two tables:

 - `crashes_cris`: records that are created and updated by TxDOT CRIS through the [CRIS import ETL](../etl/cris_import/README.md)
 - `crashes`: a unified version of each record which combines the values in `crashes_cris` plus any edits created by Vision zero staff through the Vision Zero Editor web app.
-This table functions as the final source of truth, where VZ edits take precedence over CRIS values.`
+This table functions as the final source of truth, where user edits take precedence over CRIS values.`

 As pictured in the diagram below, the typical data flow for a crash record is as follows:

 1. A new record is inserted into the `crashes_cris` table through the [CRIS import ETL](../etl/cris_import/README.md).
 2. On insert into `crashes_cris`, a complete copy of the record is inserted into the `crashes` table.
 3. A Vision Zero Editor user may update crash records by updating rows in the `crashes` table.
-4. When an existing `crashes_cris` record is updated through the CRIS import ETL, a trigger function compares the old value in the `crashes_cris` table to the value in the unified `crashes` table and if they are the same, meaning there have been no VZ edits, the `crashes` value is also updated with the new value.
-If there has been a VZ edit, only the `crashes_cris` table is updated.
+4. When an existing `crashes_cris` record is updated through the CRIS import ETL, a trigger function compares the old value in the `crashes_cris` table to the value in the unified `crashes` table and if they are the same, meaning there have been no user edits, the `crashes` value is also updated with the new value.
+If there has been a user edit, the updates to the `crashes_cris` table do not propagate to the `crashes` table.
 5. Once a record is updated in the `crashes` table, additional trigger functions apply various business rules and enrich the row with spatial attributes based on its location.
 These trigger functions are reserved for values that require heavy computation—additional business rules can be applied through table views.

 ![CRIS editing model](../docs/images/cris_data_model.png)
-_The "two layer" editing environment of the Vision Zero Database_
+_The "layered" editing environment of the Vision Zero Database_

 The process for updating `units` and `people` behaves in the same manner as `crashes`.
 To ensure proper data flow and trigger behavior, **records should never be directly inserted into the unified tables**.